Communist Architecture Collection in Europe’s Dead Centre – Bratislava

 UPDATE: Hotel Kyjev Bratislava has now closed down, and awaits demolition.

-I visited Bratislava during a failed attempt to make it from Singapore to Oslo overland.
+PS, I visited Bratislava during a failed attempt to make it from Singapore to Oslo overland.
 I’m now travelling permanently, having visited over forty countries so far.
-If you would like spam-free updates sent to your email, pop your address here:

 PPS, bonus trivia – Bratislava and Vienna are the World’s closest Capital cities.